Environment | In harmony with nature

 ・Request suppliers to consider biodiversity

-・Strengthen environmental management to pollution prevention
+・Strengthen environmental management for pollution prevention

 2. Enhancing contribution